TheStreet Lowers Spark Energy (NASDAQ:SPKE) to C

-TheStreet cut shares of Spark Energy (NASDAQ:SPKE) from a b- rating to a c rating in a report published on Friday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Spark Energy (NASDAQ:SPKE) from a b- rating to a c rating in a research report released on Friday, TheStreetRatingsTable reports.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
-Shareholders of record on Monday, March 1st will be paid a $0.181 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
+Investors of record on Monday, March 1st will be paid a $0.181 dividend.
 This represents a $0.72 dividend on an annualized basis and a yield of 7.04%.
 The ex-dividend date is Friday, February 26th.

+Several hedge funds have recently modified their holdings of SPKE.
+Peregrine Capital Management LLC increased its position in shares of Spark Energy by 39.5% during the fourth quarter.
+Peregrine Capital Management LLC now owns 678,027 shares of the utilities provider’s stock worth $6,489,000 after purchasing an additional 191,895 shares in the last quarter.
+Bank of New York Mellon Corp increased its position in shares of Spark Energy by 80.4% during the fourth quarter.
+Bank of New York Mellon Corp now owns 348,743 shares of the utilities provider’s stock worth $3,337,000 after purchasing an additional 155,403 shares in the last quarter.
+Wells Fargo & Company MN increased its position in shares of Spark Energy by 127.0% during the third quarter.
+Wells Fargo & Company MN now owns 132,513 shares of the utilities provider’s stock worth $1,103,000 after purchasing an additional 74,146 shares in the last quarter.
+Renaissance Technologies LLC increased its position in shares of Spark Energy by 3.7% during the fourth quarter.
+Renaissance Technologies LLC now owns 1,135,348 shares of the utilities provider’s stock worth $10,865,000 after purchasing an additional 40,444 shares in the last quarter.
+Finally, Arrowstreet Capital Limited Partnership increased its position in shares of Spark Energy by 23.0% during the third quarter.
+Arrowstreet Capital Limited Partnership now owns 185,897 shares of the utilities provider’s stock worth $1,547,000 after purchasing an additional 34,801 shares in the last quarter.
+23.84% of the stock is currently owned by institutional investors and hedge funds.

 Spark Energy Company Profile